Interstate 980: History

+Future

 The San Francisco Chronicle reported in November 2015 about a grassroots organization of local architects and planners, supported by Oakland mayor Libby Schaaf, that propose to replace I-980 with a landscaped city boulevard.
 ConnectOakland is coordinating the push for a replacement.
-Arguments for replacement focus on the freeway's low volume of traffic and negative impact on surrounding neighborhoods.
 In January 2017, I-980 was included in Congress for the New Urbanism "Freeways without Futures" report.

 Caltrans and the city of Oakland received a $680,000 Reconnecting Communities planning grant, funded by the 2021 Infrastructure Investment and Jobs Act, to study rebuilding or removing I-980.
 BART may use the corridor as an approach for a second Transbay Tube.

+Arguments for replacement focus on the freeway's low volume of traffic and negative impact on surrounding neighborhoods.
+Concerns are however raised on whether the existing surface streets can handle the relocated traffic, and whether it may actually increase gentrification in the area.